- Prevention

 Palliative care is a special kind of healthcare for individuals living with a life-limiting illness.
 The goal of palliative care is to provide comfort and dignity as well as the best quality of life.

-Helpful Information & Supports
+Helpful Info & Supports